 The Pocket Bully is probably easier to groom just because it is smaller so it is easier to handle.
 You won’t have to deal with a 50 pound dog!

-Once a week of brushing is plenty for keeping this coat healthy and looking its best.
+Weekly brushing is plenty for keeping this coat healthy and looking its best.

 These dogs also do not need a lot of bathing.
 You should only really be bathing them when they get really dirty.
 If you wash them too much you could dry out their skin which can lead to developing skin problems.

 They will differ slightly from the American in personality because it does have Patterdale genes.

 Patterdales are high energy hunting dogs and are very territorial.